fritzo/pomagma/README.md

 Pomagma is an inference engine for
 [extensional untyped &lambda;-calculus](/doc/philosophy.md).
-Pomagma's server provides code analysis services including:
+Pomagma is useful for:

-* simplification of code fragments
+* simplifying code fragments expressed in pure &lambda;-join calculus
-* validation of entire codebases
+* validating entire codebases of &lambda;-terms and inequalities
-* search / code completion / program refinement
+* testing and validating systems of inequalities
+* solving systems of inequalities

 Pomagma has client libraries in python and node.js, and powers the [Puddle](https://github.com/fritzo/puddle) reactive coding environment.